Take a look at some deleted and often forgotten Aussie Chocolate bars from the 90’s.

 Cadbury Take 5

-There was something about taking a break and a chocolate bar theme going on in the 90s, thanks mostly to the Kit Kat slogan.
-Cadbury launched Take 5, which was a twin pack bar (common at the time), but the filling was malted balls covered in chocolate, similar to Malteasers but in twin and bar form.
+There was a popular chocolate bar theme in the 90s that centred on taking a break.
+This was mainly due to the Kit Kat marketing.
+Cadbury launched Take 5.
+It was a twin-pack bar, which was common at the time.
+The filling was malted balls covered in chocolate.
+It was like Maltesers but in twin bar form.

 Wonka (Wicked Choc) Mud Sludge

-Launched in the late 90s, the Wonka Mud Sludge was a branded Nestle bar.
+Launched in the late 90’s, the Wonka Mud Sludge was a branded Nestle bar.
 It was a flat bar with a chocolate fudge centre that had a unique taste and was covered in Chocolate.
 Nestle even did a Golden Ticket promotion featuring these bars!
+These bars were quite popular with young children in the 2000’s.

 Nestle Polly Waffle

 Nestle acquired the rights to Polly Waffles in 1988.
-However, the bar made a bit of a comeback in ball form when Nestle sold the rights to local SA chocolate company Menz.
-But for many 90s kids, it was a Nestle chocolate bar.
-It consisted of a circular waffle filled with marshmallows and some questionable-quality compound Chocolate, which is common with many Aussie chocolate treats such as Wagon Wheels and Chomps.
-Sadly, the modern balls do not live up to the standard of old school Poly Waffles.
+They produced them in the 90’s and 2000’s.
+Unfortunately, the product was discontinued in 2009.
+The bar made a bit of a comeback in ball form.
+This occurred when Nestle sold the rights to the local SA chocolate company Menz.
+But for many ’90s kids, it was a Nestle chocolate bar.
+It contained a circular waffle filled with marshmallows.
+The chocolate used was of questionable quality.
+This is common with many Australian chocolate treats, such as Wagon Wheels and Chomp.
+Sadly, the modern balls do not live up to the standard of old-school Polly Waffles.
 Hopefully, one day Menz will bring back the actual bar.

 Cadbury Time Out

-Again, with the ‘take a break and short amount of time’ theme, Time Out still exists in the UK, which the Aussie bar was based on, and its spiritual successor, Cadbury Breakaway.
-Unlike a modern Breakaway, however, Time Outs always came in twin packs, making them great for sharing or spitting to eat over short periods.
-There are some slight variations in the Breakaway recipe, and old-school Time Out fans swear the old bar was superior.
+Timeout featured the same ‘take a break’ theme, after Kit Kat’s theme.
+Time Out still exists in the UK, which the Aussie bar was based on, and its spiritual successor, Cadbury Breakaway.
+Unlike a modern Breakaway, Time Outs always came in twin packs.
+This made them great for sharing.
+You could also split them to eat over short periods.
+There are slight variations in the modern Breakaway recipe, and old-school Time Out fans swear the old bar was superior.

 Cadbury Viking Bar

-Cadbury has always struggled to get into Australia’s caramel and nougat chocolate bar market, which is dominated by its rival, the Chocolate juggernaut of this variant, the Mars bar.
-Oddly, as Red Bull was starting to become popular in the early 2000s, Cadbury decided to have another crack at this market by adding Guarana (and, as a result, caffeine) to a Cadbury version of a Mars bar.
+Cadbury has always struggled to enter Australia’s caramel and nougat chocolate bar market.
+This market is dominated by its rival, the chocolate juggernaut of this variant, the Mars bar.
+Red Bull gained popularity in the early 2000s.
+During this time, Cadbury decided to have another crack at this market.
+They added guarana, which resulted in caffeine, to a Cadbury version of a Mars bar.
 It was known as “The Chocolate Bar With Horns.”
-Parents were not impressed, but it tasted pretty good despite the caffeine content.
+Parents were not impressed, but the bar tasted pretty good, despite its high caffeine content.
+Today Tonight and A Current Affair had a field day with this bar.

 Strawberry and Peppermint Chomps

-Strawberry Chomps launched in the late 80s and survived into the early 90s.
-In 1990, a Peppermint variation was also introduced, joining the standard and popular caramel Chomp that still exists today.
-The Mint variation outlasted the Strawberry version into the late 90s, but sadly, only Caramel exists today.
-Australian Chomps are cheap budget chocolate bars with wafer and a flavoured spread, coated in cheap compound Chocolate.
+Strawberry Chomps were launched in the late 1980’s and remained on the market until the early 1990s.
+In 1990, a peppermint variation was also introduced, joining the standard and popular caramel Chomp that still exists today.
+The Mint variation outlasted the strawberry version into the late 1990’s, but sadly, only caramel exists today.
+Australian Chomps are cheap budget chocolate bars with a wafer and a flavoured spread coated in cheap compound Chocolate.

 Nestle Milo Bar

-Imagine compacting a block of Milo, then covering it in milk Chocolate.
-This is was a Milo bar in the 90s (and 80s) was.
-You would almost choke on the Milo and you devoured this bad boy.
-This was made for kids that ate Milo straight from the tin!
+Imagine compacting a block of Milo and covering it in milk Chocolate.
+This is what a Milo bar was like in the 90’s (and 80’s).
+You would almost choke on the Milo and devour this bad boy.
+This was made for kids who ate Milo straight from the tin!

 Europe Jupiter

-It was not a chocolate bar but was sold in the same section.
-The Jupiter bar was a chewy caramel nougat-like bar with pieces of rice bubbles and peanuts through it.
+Unlike the other bars here, this was not a chocolate bar.
+Still, it was sold in the same section.
+The Jupiter bar was a chewy, caramel nougat-like bar with pieces of Rice Bubbles and peanuts throughout it.
 It was amazing, and sadly, nothing has ever come close since.

 Nestle White Knight

-Growing up in the 90s, the chocolate bar section had some classic cheap eats for kids, and alongside the Curly Wurlys and Chomps, Nestle’s budget chocolate bar, White Knights, sat.
+Growing up in the 90’s, the chocolate bar section had some classic cheap eats for kids.
+Alongside the Curly Wurly’s and Chomps, Nestle’s budget chocolate bar, White Knights, sat.
 It had a semi-hard peppermint chewy centre covered in milk chocolate.
+There is something magical about the combination of peppermint and chocolate!

 Cadbury Whip

-Cadbury Australia’s attempt to take on Mars bar’s caramel and nougat was slightly more airy than a Mars bar, and many people who did give it a crack over a Mars bar thought it was better.
-The Moro bar was available in the early 90s, however, it was deleted in 1994 due to poor sales and replaced with Cadbury Whip.
-It was later replaced by the Viking bar in the early 2000s, before again changing to the popular New Zealand and UK name Moro.
-The new Aussie version and spiritual successor lives on in the form of a Moro bar.
+Cadbury Australia’s attempt to take on Mars bar’s caramel and nougat was slightly more airy than a Mars bar.
+Many people who tried it over a Mars bar thought it was better.
+The Moro bar was available in the early 90s.
+However, it was discontinued due to poor sales in 1994.
+Cadbury Whip replaced it.
+The Viking bar replaced it in the early 2000s.
+Later, the name changed again to Moro.
+It is a popular brand in New Zealand and the UK.
+Moro the replacement to Whip, is still available today.

 Cadbury Wobbly

 The Cadbury Wobbly was a short-lived 90s bar aimed directly at children.
-It was basically a chocolate bar with pieces similar to Clinkers candy inside it, which in the early 90s would have been very unique.
+It was a chocolate bar with pieces like Clinkers candy inside.
+This combination would have been unique in the early 90s.
 Cadbury launched the bar in 1992 and spent $1 million advertising it.
 It was axed in early 1994 and was on the market for less than two years.
-The wrapper was also cool and holographic, and just screamed 90s.
+The wrapper was also cool and holographic, and just screamed 90’s.

 GlowBar